halaoner/KO-Portfolio/doc/authentication/authentication.md

 Authorization flow is described in [Authentication & Authorization Flow](#authentication-&-authorization-flow).

 # Authentication & Authorization Flow
-Diagram below describes how the user (admin) is authenticated, including authorization to access a protected server resource.
+Diagram below describes how the user (admin) is authenticated, including authorization to access a protected server resource (/admin page).

 ![A&A-flow](../diagrams/authentication-flow/A&A-flow.png)